w3c/wai-media-guide/transcripts.md

    - Transcripts are **_required_** at WCAG Level A.
    {:.alt}
 - For live:
    - Transcripts are at WCAG Level AAA.
-(Captions are AA.)
+Usually this needs to be a live text stream.
+If the audio follows a script, you can provide the text script.
    {:.alt}

 {::nomarkdown}